 - Check the information about qualifications, requirements, roles, and responsibilities below, and contact the SIS Practicum Coordinator as soon as possible to express your interest in offering a placement.

 - Review the practicum posting guidelines, and send your posting(s) by email to the SIS Practicum Coordinator.
-We ask that postings are submitted in early September 2015 or soon after in order that they can be offered for Winter 2016.
+Please contact the SIS Practicum Coordinator with any questions about the program, postings, or deadlines.

 Please note that application to the program is competitive for both students and sites and involves an interview process before the placement is finalized.
 Placement is not guaranteed; however, the majority of students and sites are matched each year.